 Lakes and rivers are one of Minnesota’s most abundant and precious resources; they sustains livelihoods, supports communities, and forms a core part of the way people identify as Minnesotan.
-Locally, rivers and streams assume a formidable presence in the lives of area residents: the Buffalo and Red Rivers, as well as their tributaries define the contours of the valley landscape and reassert their presence each spring through — what are often catastrophic — floods.
+Locally, rivers and the natural areas that surround them assume a formidable presence in the lives of area residents: the Buffalo and Red Rivers, as well as their tributaries define the contours of the valley landscape and reassert their presence each spring through — what are often catastrophic — floods.

 Images from my project, “Minnesota Watershed” document and interpret the Buffalo-Red River Watershed District in northwestern Minnesota through manipulated landscape images.
-Through the use of portable studio lights I aimed to create imaginative, fantastical images of the spaces that attend to the myth, spirit, and deeply felt connection residents have to their river systems.
-Further, by drawing upon the narrative quality of colored gels, I sought to highlight the dynamism and uncertain nature of local riparian systems.
+Through the use of portable studio lights I aimed to create imaginative, fantastical images of the rivers, river banks and adjacent woodlands that attend to the myth, spirit, and deeply felt connection residents have to their natural systems.
+Further, by drawing upon the narrative quality of colored gels, I sought to highlight the dynamism within these spaces.

 This activity is made possible by the voters of Minnesota through grants from the Lakes Region Arts Council, thanks to a legislative appropriation from the Arts and Cultural Heritage fund.